AzzaiterasFiesteras/Future-Engineers-2026/README.md

 ### Camera
 In order to prevent the robot from crashing against obstacles, we used a PixyCam 2 Camera.
 This enables WALL-E to detect the color of the obstacle and decide which direction to turn (left if it is green or right if it is red).

+### Gyroscope
+This component is mainly used to mesure the orientation and rotation of an object.
+It detects changes in angle of our robot.
+Henceforth, we decided to use it for its turns and for controlling the trajectory on the straight sections.
+We used the BNO055 gyroscope.

 > [!WARNING]
 > Click the link below 👇 to see more information.
 >